dopplertask/dopplertask/README.md

 * $parameters.get("paramname") / parameters.get("paramname"): Retrieves a stored parameter value.
 All Task paramters are stored here.
 You can also get the byte array of the parameter by adding .getParamValue() to the end of the statement.
 * $logs / logs: A list of all task action logs.
 Can be traversed to look up specific values.
 * $executionId / executionId: It's the ID of the current execution.
+* When a webhook is called from an HTTP call, the headers can be accessed using the following syntax: $parameters.get("TRIGGER_*headername*").
+Example: $parameters.get("TRIGGER_authorization").
+The body of the request can be accessed using $parameters.get("TRIGGER_body").

 ## Contribution
 If you would like to contribute to this project, you can create pull requests, open issues and features and join discussions.